CS601-F15/labs/specifications/lab4.md

  "yelpconsumerkey": "<key>",
  "yelpconsumersecret": "<key>",
  "yelptoken": "<key>",
- "yelptokensecret": "<key>",
+ "yelptokensecret": "<key>"
 }
 ```

+The test suite will use `input/keys.json` as the input file.
+You will need to modify this file to include your keys.

 Make sure to closely read the [documentation](https://www.yelp.com/developers/documentation/v2/overview) to determine how to retrieve the necessary information.

 ###Screen Scraper###